 Paragraph 10 of the UDRP Rules vests a Panel with authority to conduct the proceedings in a manner it considers appropriate while also ensuring both that the parties are treated with equality, and that each party is given a fair opportunity to present its case.
 UDRP panels have found that certain scenarios may warrant proceeding in a language other than that of the registration agreement.
 Such scenarios were summarized into WIPO Jurisprudential Overview 3.0, 4.5.1.
-In this particular instance, the Complainant tried to request change of languages of proceedings in light of Chinese language Registration Agreement by showing that: 1)The Disputed Domain Name is composed by the Complainant's trademark Microsoft and other Latin characters; 2) The Complainant's Reverse WHOIS search showed that the Respondent has registered various domain names and they are redirected to websites containing English words; 3) Moreover, a translation of the Complaint to Chinese would entail significant additional costs for the Complainant and delay in the proceedings.
+In this particular instance, the Complainant tried to request change of languages of proceedings in light of Chinese language Registration Agreement by showing that 1) The disputed Domain Name is composed by the Complainant's trademark Microsoft and other Latin character "geeks"; 2) The Disputed Domain Name redirects to website containing English words; 3) Moreover, a translation of the Complaint to Chinese would entail significant additional costs for the Complainant and delay in the proceedings.
 Relevant decisions have been cited to support the Complainant's positions.